Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 Slite’s intuitive interface enables easy contributions from all team members, regardless of their technical proficiency.
 It supports real-time editing and collaboration, allowing multiple users to work on documents simultaneously.
 Its AI capabilities help organize content dynamically based on user interactions and preferences.

-It also excels in document management with features like automatic version control, which tracks changes and allows users to revert to previous versions if necessary.
+It also excels in document management, featuring automatic version control that tracks changes and allows users to revert to previous versions if necessary.
 This helps maintain the integrity of information over time.

 • Very easy to use – intuitive UI